jesselharvey/future-app/README.md

 ## Premise:
-The user can set as many goals as they want, with the ability to tailor their success for themself.
+The user can set as many goals as they want, with the ability to tailor their success for themselves.